bitcoin-s/bitcoin-s/docs/config/configuration.md

         # (e.g. "neutrino.testnet3.suredbits.com:18333")
         # Port number is optional, the default value is 8333 for mainnet,
         # 18333 for testnet and 18444 for regtest.

+        # specify a maximum number of connections to peers to be used in node operation
+        maxConnectedPeers = 1

         hikari-logging = true
         hikari-logging-interval = 10 minute